gopibhoyar3/stockmanagement/README.md

-# stockmanagement
+# Stock Management
-This is a stock management software to maintain and monitor the current stocks.
+Stock management software to maintain and monitor the current stocks.

-It looks like this:
+The different pages are:
+1. Home: Start page
+2. Users: Add user, Update user, Clear the written data
+3. Stocks: Add stock, Update stock, delete stock and clear the written data.
+4. Purchase: Purchase the stock with total amount calculated.
+5. Sales: Generate report for the stocks for previous months.

+Fun part: Beautiful UI,

+Challenges: Adding different panels over one another and changing when clicked.

 Home